 When, at the first Amsterdive meet-up, I got prompted to write about the downsides of living in Amsterdam, I thought it was an unusual request.
 My readers know all too well that this platform centres on the positive, on what’s to celebrate about the city.
 I’m the type who loves a good creative challenge so I did promise them that I would write my take on the pitfalls of living here.
 I have written about it once before.
 Twice, actually.
 The prompt made me realise that the regulars at this site want to see the entirety of the picture, not a sum of parts.
 I think that some aspects I’ve parodied will be very recognisable to most people, others not at all.
 Here is my perspective (subjective, personal and all that) on the city of muddy canals and mad bikers after having lived here for seven years.
 Here we go.

 Scene ONE – Winter’s a bitch

 A couple of days ago, I shared a picture on my instagram stories of my morning face.
 With the gravity of the early hours of the day pulling down my facial features, I was basically a sloth.
 “I never wake up fresh and full of energy”, the caption read.
 An acquaintance suggested I increased the intake of raw fruits and vegetables in order to sort out the issue.
-The next day I got a text from a friend who’s living in the Caribbean.
+The next day I got a text from a friend who’s has traded The Netherlands for the Caribbean.
 “While I was living in Amsterdam I woke up like that every day.
 I felt drained, and was struggling with daily headaches.
 I even went to the doctor and got my blood tested.
 Everything was fine.
 When we’re in The Netherlands, we get used to feeling like you do, but since I came here, ALL complaints were gone, just like that.
 Hey Ana, the sun is everything for us”.
 I knew what he meant by ‘us’.
 He meant ‘us’ Southern European, specifically ‘us’ Portuguese.